 Graduate directors have access to targeted professional residencies around the country such as Soho Rep, Southern Rep and Kitchen Dog theaters and ongoing summer observerships.
 Students have observed at venues such as Clubbed Thumb, Steppenwolf Theatre, The Orchard Project, O'Neill Theatre Center, PlayPenn, the Contemporary American Theatre Festival and Oregon Shakespeare Festival, among others.

-Recent guest artists include playwrights Annie Baker, Erik Ehn, Aditi Kapil, Kevin kling, Sherry Kramer, Sarah Ruhl; directors Risa Brainin, Anne Kaufman, Ken Russ Schmoll, Pirronne Yousefzadeh and artistic leaders in the field Sarah Benson (Soho Rep), Jeremy Cohen (The Playwrights' Center), Lue Douthit (Oregon Shakespeare Festival), Maria Goyanes (Public Theater), Adam Greenfield (Playwrights Horizons), Aimee Hayes (Southern Rep), Meredith McDonough (Actors Theatre of Louisville), Joy Meads (Center Theatre Group), Tanya Palmer (The Goodman Theatre) and Maria Striar (Clubbed Thumb).
+Recent guest artists include playwrights Les Waters, Risa Brainin, Anne Kaufman, Ken Russ Schmoll, Pirronne Yousefzadeh; playwrights Erik Ehn, Aditi Kapil, Sherry Kramer, Ty Defoe, Kevin Kling, Sarah Ruhl, Aya Ogawa; and artistic leaders Sarah Benson (Soho Rep), Jeremy Cohen (The Playwrights' Center), Hannah Sharif (Repertory Theatre St. Louis), Marya Sea Kaminski (Pittsburgh Public Theater), Lue Douthit (Oregon Shakespeare Festival), Maria Goyanes (Public Theater), Adam Greenfield (Playwrights Horizons), Aimee Hayes (Southern Rep), Meredith McDonough (Actors Theater of Louisville), Joy Meads (Center Theatre Group), Tanya Palmer (The Goodman theatre) and Maria Striar (Clubbed Thumb).